RHReynolds/RNAseqProcessing/quantification/quantification.md

 # According to Salmon, this corresponds to ISF.

 ```
-- If in doubt how to interpret the output of `infer_experiment.py`, see:  https://training.galaxyproject.org/archive/2019-05-01/topics/transcriptomics/tutorials/ref-based/tutorial.html
+- If in doubt how to interpret the output of `infer_experiment.py`, see [here](https://training.galaxyproject.org/archive/2019-05-01/topics/transcriptomics/tutorials/ref-based/tutorial.html).

 ### Running Salmon quantification